mrsac7/placement-resources/README.md

-# Placement Coding Questions Asked at IITs
+# Placement Coding Questions
-> Collection of coding questions asked by top software companies during placements at IITs
+> Collection of coding questions appearing in online assessment of top software companies during campus placements at IIT/NITs, and other top engineering colleges in India.

 ## Companies